xelkano/redmine_xapian/README.md

 ============================

-The current version of Redmine Xapian is **1.6.7** With this plugin you will be able to make searches by file name and by strings inside your documents through the Xapian search engine.
+The current version of Redmine Xapian is **1.6.7** With this plugin you will be able to make searches by file name and by strings inside your attachments through the Xapian search engine (https://xapian.org).
 This plugin can also index the files located in your repositories.
 This plugin replaces search controller, its view and search methods.

 ## 1. Installation and Setup

-A copy of the plugin can be downloaded from  Github at https://github.com/xelkano/redmine_xapian/downloads
+A copy of the plugin can be downloaded from  Github at https://github.com/xelkano/redmine_xapian/downloads.

 ### 1.1.
 Required packages

 Redmine >= 3.0

-To use "xapian":http://xapian.org search engine you must install libxapian-ruby and xapian-omega packages (on Ubuntu).
-To index some files with omega you may have to install some other packages like xpdf, antiword, ...
+To use the full-text search engine you must install ruby-xapian and xapian-omega packages.
+See https://xapian.org for details.
+To index some files with omindex you may have to install some other packages like xpdf, antiword, ...

 From "Omega documentation":http://xapian.org/docs/omega/overview.html: